What is Unit Testing?

 A career in Unit Testing

-It can be undisputedly concluded that unit testing can be simple sometimes and complex other times.
+It can be undisputedly concluded that unit testing can be simple sometimes and complex at other times.
 That is when the tools and frameworks come to your rescue.
 Even with the unit testing done, the code is not error-proof completely.
-That is when the next level testing procedures kick in.
+That is when the next-level testing procedures kick in.
 Amongst all these uncertainties, the only thing certain is that Unit Testing is necessary.

 This has been a guide to Unit Testing.
 Here we discuss the importance, Tips, Tools, Career, and Types of Unit Testing with its examples.
 You can also go through our other suggested articles to learn more –